Bioidentical Hormone Replacement

 Salivary Hormone Testing Provides Accurate Hormone Levels

-Salivary hormone testing is an accurate method to determine active steroid hormones (i.e. progesterone, estrogen, DHEA and testosterone) levels.
+Salivary hormone testing is an accurate method to determine active steroid hormone (i.e. progesterone, estrogen, DHEA, and testosterone) levels.

 Understanding Estrogen and Progesterone

 A woman’s life can be explained by the fluctuations of two hormones, estrogen, and progesterone.
 When these hormones are in balance a woman’s life is wonderful.
 When they are out of balance problems to follow.
 To better understand the consequences of these hormone disturbances, we must first discuss the normal functions of estrogen and progesterone.

 Estrogen, a steroid hormone, carries physiological messages to body organs and systems.
 These messages differ for each body organ and system.
 Estrogen sends messages to the uterus to grow and replace the lining that is shed during the previous menses.

 Bone resorption is decreased by estrogen.
 The bone is constantly being broken down and replaced.
 Estrogen is needed to maintain a proper rate of bone breakdown and prevent bone loss.
 The vagina and female bladder functions are maintained under the influence of estrogen.
 It keeps the vagina moist and prevents the bladder from leaking urine.

 In adolescence, estrogen is responsible for developing female sex characteristics.
 Estrogen causes the breast to grow by increasing breast cell numbers and their multiplication.
 It also stimulates the development of female sexual organs.